nevdelap/ned/README.md

                         (or ASCII). because this requires reading the file the --exclude option should be preferred
     -a, --all           do not ignore entries starting with .
-    -c, --colors        show filenames and matches in color when a real stdout --stdout        output to stdout
+    -c, --colors [WHEN] show filenames and matches in color when a real stdout. defaults to auto, can be set to always to show color even when not a real stdout, or never --stdout        output to stdout
     -q, --quiet         suppress all normal output
     -V, --version       output version information and exit